Go to content

-Building your website's tree structure - a crucial stage
+Building your website's tree structure: a crucial step

-Every web project is different: a showcase site, an e-commerce site, a site aimed at B2B or B2C prospects... whatever the case, your website needs to be organised to best meet the expectations of your visitors.
+Every web project is different: showcase site, e-commerce site, site aimed at B2B or B2C prospects... whatever the case, your website needs to be organized to best meet your visitors' expectations.

-The construction of your site's tree structure is a crucial step in defining the navigation menu and the way in which the different pages of your website will be laid out.
-This stage is sometimes taken lightly or neglected for lack of time, but it is the first step to be taken when building a new website.
+The construction of your site's tree structure is a crucial step in defining the navigation menu and the way in which the various pages of your website will be laid out.
+This step is sometimes taken lightly or neglected for lack of time, yet it's the first step to take when building a new website.

-By way of analogy, the tree structure of your site is the framework of your roof on which the content, information, products and functions of your site will be laid.
-It is therefore vital to put in place a solid and flexible tree structure that will allow your site to evolve over time.
+By way of analogy, your site's tree structure is the framework of your roof on which the content, information, products and functions of your site will be laid.
+So it's vital to build a solid, flexible tree structure that will enable your site to evolve over time.

 Set up a tree structure consistent with your objectives

 This stage of structuring the content you want to put on your website is sometimes more complex than it seems.
-In fact, most companies that want to create or redesign their website have a lot of raw material about their business: PDF files, catalogues, flyers, press articles, product photos, information about the company, numerous services to highlight, and so on.
+Indeed, the majority of companies wishing to create or redesign their website have a lot of raw material on their activities: PDF files, catalogs, flyers, press articles, product photos, company information, numerous services to highlight, and so on.

 At the start of your web project, you need to ask yourself the right question: